deepsense-ai/seahorse-workflow-executor/docs/operations/join.md

    <code>right column: <a href="../parameters.html#single_column_selector">SingleColumnSelector</a></code>) defining condition for the JOIN operation.
    Empty join condition is not supported and exception <code>ColumnDoesNotExistException</code> is thrown.
    When a column selected by name or by index does not exist, <code>ColumnDoesNotExistException</code> is thrown.
-   When the type of columns to LEFT JOIN upon in two DataFrames do not match,
+   When the type of columns to LEFT JOIN upon in two DataFrames do not match or either column in any pair is of Vector type,
    <code>WrongColumnTypeException</code> is thrown.</td>
 </tr>
 <tr>